DylanDijk/dylandijk.github.io/_posts/2023-03-08-linear-regression-1-basics.md

 and then this can be used to construct confidence intervals and carry out hypothesis tests.

 >An important thing to note is that when carrying out linear regression in practice, in R for example, the estimators listed above are computed using the QR decomposition of the design matrix, which is more numerically stable.
+A description of the lower level functions used in R are described in [this blog post](http://madrury.github.io/jekyll/update/statistics/2016/07/20/lm-in-R.html).
 In addition the distribution of the estimators that are presented can be shown using the QR decomposition (as is done in the referenced lecture notes).
 {: .prompt-info }